rverdile/zest/release/docs/ContainerContainerDistributionResponse.md

 ### NewContainerContainerDistributionResponse

-`func NewContainerContainerDistributionResponse(basePath string, name string, ) *ContainerContainerDistributionResponse`
+`func NewContainerContainerDistributionResponse(name string, basePath string, ) *ContainerContainerDistributionResponse`

 NewContainerContainerDistributionResponse instantiates a new ContainerContainerDistributionResponse object This constructor will assign default values to properties that have it defined,